Mayna-B/My-Interactive-Map/README.md

-This is my Interactive Map Project - the final assignment in my JS bootcamp course
+This is my Interactive Map Project - The final assignment in my JS bootcamp course